ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 ## Writing `cat` as a Documentation Generator
 The last thing we will tackle before calling it a day is replace that `TODO` in the main loop with some actual file handling.
-Hashing out the syntax and semantics of the documentation language and parser is best left to another blog post, so for now we will replicate the functionality of `cat` and then call it a day.
+Hashing out the syntax and semantics of our documentation language is best left for another blog post, so for now we will replicate the functionality of `cat` as a placeholder for logic to be added later.
 Obviously printing the contents of the entire input file is not representative of the end-product we are trying to produce, but it will act as a good stub for future work.